ztxtech/belief_variance/readme.md

 - **Mass Exchange**: Demonstrates variance behavior under different focal element allocations as discussed in Section 4.3

 ## Run the Experiment
+1. You can directly access the experiment at [https://ztxtech.github.io/belief_var_visualization/index.html](https://ztxtech.github.io/belief_var_visualization/index.html).
-1. Download the HTML file
+2. Alternatively, download the HTML file.
-2. Open directly in a web browser
+3. Open directly in a web browser.
-3. Use sliders to modify parameters and observe results
+4. Use sliders to modify parameters and observe results

 ## Dependencies
 - Web browser with HTML5 Canvas support